 What is Rigorous Honesty in AA?

-What I found strange was that my fellow alcoholics were not only sharing about honesty, they were sharing about something they were calling “rigorous honesty”.
+What I found strange was that my fellow alcoholics were not only sharing about honesty.
+They were sharing about something they were calling “rigorous honesty.”
 I wasn’t even sure what that meant.
-I kind of sensed that rigorous honesty took regular honesty to a new level.
-People were sharing, that only this type of honesty would help them to stay sober and get well.
+I sensed that rigorous honesty took regular honesty to a new level.
+People shared that only this type of honesty would help them stay sober and get well.

 Bill W’s use of the word “rigorous” in the literature.

 Bill used this word several times in the literature.
 He always used the word rigorous or rigorously in statements that he considered central to recovery.

 Big Book.
 The first paragraph of the first page of Chapter Five, “How it Works.”

 “They are naturally incapable of grasping and developing a manner of living which requires rigorous honesty.
 Their chances are less than average.”

 Big Book Chapter Five ‘How it works’ p.
 70 First Edition